 The Greek countryside is beautiful.
 Every stretch displayed a different landscape.
 On one stretch, we would skirt around a lake.
 On another stretch we would careen close to the edge of the road overlooking a ravine with snow-clad mountains in the distance.
 One moment, we were surrounded by fields of olive trees and herds of sheep.
 Another moment, a dazzling field of solar panels greeted us.

 Kalambaka was a small, simple but relatively modern town, albeit a rather sleepy, almost hibernating one thanks to the winter season.
 Many shops were closed, evidence that unlike Trikala, tourists are the lifeblood of Kalambaka.
 We had a simple dinner at a taverna.
 The little guy’s lips were cracking and swollen.
 I brought him to a pharmacy and got him some lip balm which I teasingly called “lipstick”.
 Unlike the pharmacies in Singapore, pharmacies in Greece are mostly sole proprietorships proudly run by families and individuals.
 The pharmacists confidently dispense drugs after a somewhat informal consultation with their customers.
 This makes them a little like our neighbourhood GPs.
 Patients on long-term medication can buy several months’ supply without prescriptions.
-One month’s supply of hypertensive medication amlodipine for instance, costs only €6.
+One month’s supply of anti-hypertensive medication like amlodipine for instance, costs only €6.

 We had a simple dinner of chicken fillet and hamburger “steak”.
 Several old men were seated at the taverna, nursing their tiny cups of Greek coffee.
 They spoke no English but listened intently to our conversation with the restaurant owner.
 When we left, they waved and managed to say “bye Singapore”.

 As for weather conditions, Kalambaka was considerably colder than Athens.
 Our hotel room was situated directly beneath a huge rock and that practically screened us from any warming effect from the sun in that direction.
-For only €41 a night, the hotel was a very friendly, homely place run by a family, but they were not very generous with the heating.
-We had no control over it and the hot water and heating are only turned on at about 6-7 in the evening.
+For only €41 a night, the hotel was a very friendly, homely place run by a family, but unfortunately, they were not very generous with the heating.
+We had no control over it and the hot water and heating were only turned on at about 6-7 in the evening.
 It’s difficult to go back to sleep if you wake up in the middle of the night to discover that they’ve turned off the heating.

 We got ready for Meteora at 7 the next morning.
 The sun was just rising and the owner of Meteora Hotel, Dimitris was preparing our breakfast.
 It was our first truly Greek meal with mezes, olives, bread, tomato salad, feta cheese and meat wrapped in grape leaves.
 After breakfast, Dimitris opened a map of the area and gave us directions.
 The estimated distance for the hike was 20km and Dimitris said that he expected to see us back at about 5pm.